 Our long-term investments include equity securities with readily determinable fair values, equity securities without readily determinable fair values, equity method investments and available-for-sale debt securities.
 Equity securities with readily determinable fair values are measured at fair value with unrealized gains and losses recorded in the consolidated statements of operations and comprehensive income.
 Equity securities without readily determinable fair values, and for which we do not control or exercise significant influence, are measured and recorded using a measurement alternative that measures the securities at cost less impairment, if any, plus or minus changes resulting from qualifying observable price changes.
-Prior to January 1, 2018, these securities were accounted for using the cost method of accounting, measured at cost less other-than-temporary impairment.
 For investees over which we do have the ability to exercise significant influence, but do not have a controlling interest, we account for these investments under the equity method.
 Under the equity method, we initially record investments at cost and subsequently recognize proportionate share of each equity investee's change in fair value in the consolidated statements of operations and comprehensive income and accordingly adjust the carrying amount of the investment.
-Availablefor-sale debt securities are carried at their fair value at each balance sheet date and changes in fair value are reflected in the consolidated statements of operations and comprehensive income.
-We also evaluate equity method investments and available-for-sale debt securities for other-than-temporary impairment.
-No other-than-temporary impairment charge for our long-term investments was incurred in the years ended December 31, 2017 and 2018.
-For the year ended December 31, 2019, we recognized an impairment loss of RMB98.3 million (US\$14.1 million) associated with an investment in a provider of on-demand work opportunities in the United States, primarily due to changes in its business prospects and financial condition.
+Available-for-sale debt securities are carried at their fair value at each balance sheet date and changes in fair value are reflected in the consolidated statements of operations and comprehensive income.
+We also evaluate equity method investments and available-for-sale debt securities for other-than-temporary impairment charge for our long-term investments was incurred in the years ended December 31, 2018 and 2020.
+For the year ended December 31, 2019, we recognized an impairment loss of RMB98.3 million associated with an investment in a provider of on-demand work opportunities in the United States, primarily due to changes in its business prospects and financial condition.